How Secure is Microsoft’s OneDrive Personal Vault?

 Slightly More Protection from Hackers

-Hackers have a harder time getting at this data, because if OneDrive can be accessed, the second factor that protects the Vault must first be levered out.
+Hackers have a harder time getting to this data, because if OneDrive can be accessed, the second factor that protects the OneDrive Personal Vault must first be levered out.
 In many known cases, such as the iCloud hack when personal pictures of celebrities were stolen, such a Vault might have prevented unauthorized access.